Deven876/project3-Cardiovascular-Risk-Prediction/README.md

 Medical(current)
 * Tot Chol: total cholesterol level (Continuous)
 * Sys BP: systolic blood pressure (Continuous)

+## Approach:-
+### Data preparation:
+•	Removed null values from the dataset

+•	Removed duplicate entries

+•	Used SMOTE and random under sampling to get a balanced dataset

+### Feature engineering:
+•	Extracted feature ‘Hypertension’ from systolic and diastolic blood pressure data

+•	Extracted feature ‘Diabetese severity’ from diabetes and glucose column

+•	Constructed new feature ‘Smoking Factor’ from number of cigarettes consumption

+## Conclusion:-

+Using XGBoost and finetuning parameters with grid search and cross-validation I got a Recall of 94%
 * Dia BP: diastolic blood pressure (Continuous)
 * BMI: Body Mass Index (Continuous)
 * Heart Rate: heart rate (Continuous - In medical research, variables such as heart rate though in